Survey Error and Response Bias Problems

 Survey error refers to mistakes made in the construction and implementation of the survey instrument, as well as the interpretation of results.
 Survey error is associated with completeness, interpretability of the data, and the generalizability of the results.
 This type of error affects the validity of the measurement and what is called measurement error.
 Survey error is avoided, to some extent, by carefully designing the study, creating a comprehensive set of well-crafted survey items, and properly interpreting and presenting the results.

-Some common forms of Survey Error include:
+Common Forms of Survey Error

-Response Bias is a general term that describes the ways a respondent may be influenced when self-reporting their answers on a survey.
+Response bias is a general term that describes the ways a respondent may be influenced when self-reporting their answers on a survey.
 Bias affects the accuracy and reliability of the results.
 There are several ways in which an individual’s response may be inaccurate.
-The inaccuracy, or bias, may be deliberate or subconscious on the part of the respondent; it is the result of a respondent being unduly influenced to respond a certain way, or a respondent’s unwillingness to answer the questions honestly.
+The inaccuracy, or bias, may be deliberate or subconscious on the part of the respondent; it is the result of a respondent being unduly influenced to respond in a certain way, or a respondent’s unwillingness to answer the questions honestly.
 Bias can be caused when items are unclear or poorly constructed but can also occur as a result of the response scale selected for participants to use when they provide their answers.
 Never underestimate the propensity of individuals to misunderstand what is being asked or otherwise provide information that is inaccurate to some degree.

-Some common forms of Response Bias include:
+Common Forms of Response Bias

-Acquiescence or Agreement bias.
+Acquiescence or Agreement Bias.
 This bias is like conformity bias.
 However, unlike conformity bias, in this case the respondent will, in general and inadvertently, agree with statements.
 With this bias, participants tend to select a positive response option or disproportionately indicate a positive connotation.
 This bias will skew results towards the positive.

-Item and Option Order Effect bias.
+Item and Option Order Effect Bias.
 Order bias can be the result of both item order and response option order.
 The order in which survey items are presented can affect a respondent’s answers due to a priming effect.
 People tend to contextualize their responses.
 Because of this, survey questions that come just before a particular query may provide information that respondents will use as context in formulating their subsequent answers.
 If a different primer was presented, the responses may be significantly different.

-Demand Characteristic bias.
+Demand Characteristic Bias.
 A demand characteristic is used to describe specific cues in research that may inadvertently influence a participant’s response.
 A demand characteristic can manifest in a number of different ways if the researcher is not careful when designing and proceeding with a study.
 In social science research, demand characteristics can create bias when the subject becomes aware of the purpose of the study.
 This may potentially bias or invalidate the outcomes.
-When a respondent becomes aware of the reason or purpose of the study they may intentionally provide answers they feel would influence the results.
+When a respondent becomes aware of the reason or purpose of the study, they may intentionally provide answers they feel would influence the results.
 For example, if a respondent figured out that the results of a survey will be used to set policy, the individual may attempt to answer in a way that they feel would be beneficial to them.

 - It is easy to create a flawed survey.
 In fact, all surveys will be flawed to some degree.
 Having a flawed survey is more likely to happen when the design of the survey does not consider and attempt to alleviate potential problems.